-Visiting the Oregon Coast is widely known as a 'breath of fresh air' and a 'perfect reset' and 'good for the soul'.
+Visiting the Oregon Coast is widely known as a 'breath of fresh air,' a 'perfect reset,' and place that's 'good for the soul'.
 We want to keep it that way.
 Here are some ways you can visit more sustainably.

 Not only does that apply to your favorite beverage, apply it to all other items you typically use while at home.
 While packing for the coast, don't forget things like your water bottle, coffee tumbler, reusable grocery bags, straws, and your own to-go items.
 Don't have them yet?
-Stop by places like Salt and Scout in the outlet mall, or really any other retail shop, and find yourself a reusable item that suits your style.
+Stop by places like Salt and Scout in the Lincoln City Outlets, or really any other retail shop, and find yourself a reusable item that suits your style.

-Planning a trip to the coast for the day?
-Extended trip?
+Planning a trip to the coast for a day or two?
 Instead of meeting your friends and family at the destination, save gas by carpooling.
-This not only helps emissions but traffic congestion, parking issues, and best yet - your wallet.
+This not only helps lower emissions but also reduces traffic congestion, and parking issues.

-Consider splitting entrees while out to eat!
-A large percentage of food waste ends up in landfills.
+Going out to eat?
+Help eliminate food waste by splitting an entree with a travel companion.
 In addition, if you are ordering take-out, make it a point to refuse any excess items you may not use, like condiment packets, ramekins, extra napkins, cutlery, straws in your drink, and other single-use plastic.

 Also, remember Lincoln City has a recycling center for all other items used during your trip.

-We've seen an increase in the trash around town.
-On the beach, on the trails, or just throughout the city.
-No amount of beach cleanups can keep up with it, so it's up to us as individuals to take care of a need we see, on the regular.
+The amount of trash littered across town has increased drastically.
+It can be found on the beach, along the trails, and throughout the city.
+No amount of organized beach cleanups can keep up with the littering, so it's up to us as individuals to take care of a need we see, on the regular.

-It’s not a trip to the beach without a beach walk.
-Try to make it a habit of carrying a bag to pick up small plastics that wash ashore, or other garbage left by carelessness.
-If each of us committed to doing this each beach walk, the load is a lot lighter - and in turn, everyone will enjoy a cleaner beach walk.
+On your next trip to the beach, bring a bag and make an effort to pick up small plastics that wash ashore, or other garbage left by carelessness.
+If each of us committed to doing this each time we walk the shoreline, the load is a lot lighter - and in turn, everyone, including the wildlife will enjoy a cleaner beach.
 Don't forget to snap a photo and submit it to us here - we do a monthly drawing as a part of our Trash for Treasures program.
-So if you weren’t one of the lucky ones who found a float while out and about, you have the opportunity to win one by being a steward of our coastline.
+So, if you weren’t one of the lucky ones who found a float while out and about, you have the opportunity to win one by being a steward of our coastline.